 So, you’re checking London off of your bucket list?
 London consistently makes the list of Best Places to Visit in Europe, so it’s no wonder that people flock there!
-We had the opportunity to do the same recently, and believe me, friend, when I tell you, you need a plan!
-I was pleasantly surprised at how much I enjoyed London, but you really need to know that this is a big city where you can quickly get overwhelmed.
-Creating a good plan for your time here is essential on your first trip.
-Don’t fret, you’re in the right place.
-We are going to outline where to stay in London, give you a London itinerary, and help you know what to see while you’re here, including a visit to Westminster Abbey!
-All of these make up some of the best things to do in London.
+We had the opportunity to do the same recently, and believe me, friend, when I tell you, you need a plan for your 3 days in London!

-*That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+*This post contains affiliate links.
+By purchasing through these links, we get a small commission at no additional cost to you.
+That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 Where to Stay in London

-London is separated into different neighborhoods, each with their own unique personality.
+After researching the best areas to stay in London, we realized that London is separated into different neighborhoods, each with its own unique personality.
 If you can afford it, staying in the West End will give you the ideal London experience.
-Surrounded by world-class theatres, excellent restaurants, and great shopping, the West End definitely comes at a price.
-For those of us who are more budget conscious, but still want a safe neighborhood, consider Marylebone, Bloomsbury, or Paddington, or Knightsbridge.

 After checking out the area on Tripadvisor, consider booking your hotel on Hotels.com.
 We love booking with Hotels.com because for every night you stay, you are earning towards a free night in the future!

 Getting Acquainted with London

 We had so much fun riding the open top bus, snapping photos, listening to the commentary, and watching city life unfold below us.
 We did one complete loop to get a feel for the city, and then chose the places we wanted to get off and begin touring.

 Marty loves the vantage point of the photos he can get from the top of the bus!
 LOL!